Andre Marie Amper

-French physicist Andre-Marie Ampere founded and electromagnetism.
+Andre-Marie Ampere was a French physicist and mathematician who was one of the founders of the science of classical electromagnetism.
 His name endures in everyday life in

 the ampere, the unit for measuring electric current.